Bilingual On-call Advocate

 Crisis Intervention and Referrals

-- Provide brief crisis counseling services by phone and in-person to sexual assault victims, their support people and concerned community members.
+- Provide brief emotional support services by phone and in-person to sexual assault victims, their support people and concerned community members.

 - Provide accurate and up-to-date information and referrals to callers and clients which includes knowledge of all services including those that work specifically with Spanish-speaking clients.

-- Provide consultation and support to Crisis Line Volunteers and/or other On-Call Advocates; communicate case information effectively to office staff; work cooperatively and professionally with other systems such as medical personnel, law enforcement, social workers, etc.
+- Provide consultation and support to Helpline Volunteers and/or other On-Call Advocates; communicate case information effectively to office staff; work cooperatively and professionally with other systems such as medical personnel, law enforcement, social workers, etc.

 Program and General